MadCoderme/readdocs/main.js.md

-## Internal Code Documentation for Google Generative AI Integration
+## Internal Code Documentation By Supacodes

 ### Table of Contents